silentE3/groupCapstone/README.md

 The group command performs grouping on survey data.
 The survey data is expected to be in CSV format with the first record being a header for the column names.
 The group command takes one required parameter and four optional parameters.
 The group command should make sure that algorithm correctly determines availability based on time slots, and that students are assigned with at least 1-2 preferred students instead of as many as possible.
-1. **surveyfile** : the first requried parameter after the group command should be the path to the survey data.
+1. **surveyfile** : the first required parameter after the group command should be the path to the survey data.
 2. **-o, --outputfile** : the file where the grouping data will be stored.
 This will be a simple list of user IDs with auto-generated group IDs in CSV format.
     The default is output.csv.
 3. **-c, --configfile** : this is a JSON-formatted configuration file.
-The default name for this file is config.json with the file being in the same locaiton as the program.
+The default name for this file is config.json with the file being in the same location as the program.
     More details on the structure of the configuration file are included later in this README.
 4. **--verify|--no-verify**: this option indicates if a verification report should be generated automatically for the grouping results.
 The default is no-verify
 5. **-r, --reportfile** : this is the path for the output file for the report generated from the grouping results.
 Note that this option is ignored if the --verify option is